-It can be tricky to find a wedding venue that matches up with your vision perfectly.
-After scrolling through countless vendor profiles and doing a handful of scouting missions IRL, you may think you’ve found the perfect spot for your big day - but hold your horses!
-Before you whip out your pen and start singing contracts, you’ll want to make sure it actually is the one for you.
+It can be tricky to find the perfect wedding venue that matches up with your vision.
+After scrolling through countless venue profiles and doing a handful of scouting missions IRL, you may think you’ve found the perfect spot for your big day - but hold your horses!
+Before you whip out your pen and start signing contracts, you’ll want to make sure it actually is the one for you.

 Here are the signs you’ve found your perfect wedding venue.